mihali/hydrocycler/README.md

  O] - - <H-O] - - <H-O] - - <H

 Because neutrality is preferred over charge separation, it is hypothesized that most proton transfers occur in directed rings or cycles.
-By the reversal of cycles and subsequent successful optimization, polycyclomporphs are obtained.
+By the reversal of cycles and subsequent successful optimization, polycyclomorphs are obtained.
 Proto-polycyclomorphs are the configurations before optimization.

 * Usage: **python hydrocycler.py file.xyz**